westonganger/sexy_form.rb/README.md

 # TODO

-- Implement help text for each Theme
-- Implement field errors for each Theme
 - Complete all missing specs

 # Features

-- Easily generate styled HTML markup for forms, labels, and inputs
+- Easily generate HTML markup for forms, labels, inputs, help text and errors
 - Integrates with many UI libraries such as Bootstrap
 - Custom theme support